 There are no GRE requirements for the program.

 Application and materials are due on the specified dates by 11:59 p.m.
 Eastern time.

 This certificate is offered only in an online format.
 U.S. policies do not allow you to come to the U.S. and take only online courses.
 However, you may be able to study online from your home country.

 If you are receiving sponsorship from your government for your studies, please confirm with your sponsor that you are permitted to enroll in online education courses.
 It is your responsibility to determine if you can enroll in online courses per your sponsor (if applicable), and the laws and policies of your nation and the United States.

 If you’re an international student, in addition to the admission requirements listed above, you will first need to meet the admission requirements for international graduate students.
-For information about the international admission process, contact the Rinker Center for International Programs.
+For information about the international admission process, contact the Rinker Center for Global Affairs.
 You will also send ALL of your application materials required by the Graduate School and the educational psychology department.